apache/sedona/docs/setup/databricks.md

     ```

 3) (For DBR up to 7.3 LTS) You can speed up the serialization of geometry types by adding to your spark configurations (`Cluster` -> `Edit` -> `Configuration` -> `Advanced options`) the following lines:
     ```
     spark.serializer org.apache.spark.serializer.KryoSerializer
     spark.kryo.registrator org.apache.sedona.core.serde.SedonaKryoRegistrator
     ```

-    In order to activate this options for DBR versions 8.x+, you need to install the Sedona libraries via init script because libraries installed via UI are not yet available at cluster startup when this options are regiestered.

 ## Initialise